 - Peel the eggs and cut in half lengthwise.
 Gently scoop out the yolk and add to a bowl.

-- For fancy devilled eggs, pipe the yolk mixture through a patterned piping bag nozzle.
+- For fancy deviled eggs, pipe the yolk mixture through a patterned piping bag nozzle.
 Otherwise, use a spoon to scoop it back into the eggs.
 Top each piece with a large chunk of Gold Seal Pink Salmon.
-Garnish with cilantro, sesame and pickled ginger.
+Garnish with cilantro, sesame, and pickled ginger.